It’s probably happened to all of us–

 This means that you direct your full attention to your playing, earning that extra mile.

-Now I’d love to know: how do you usually memorize music and prevent slip-ups?
+Now I’d love to know: how do you memorize music?
+Leave a comment below to join the conversation.

-If you liked this post, do share it with a friend. : )
+If you like this post, do share it with a friend. : )